 In its nature, it’s adopting habits that can improve the feedback flow in a certain workplace.
 Many organizations never build one because they don’t know how to implement those habits.
 Building a good feedback culture requires a high level of commitment to giving good helpful feedback.

-Starting from the willingness to openly sharing and gathering feedback, what you need to do is essentially make everyone feel like they are a part of the same environment.
-Promoting that kind of openness helps everyone feel connected through peer to peer feedback.
+Starting from the willingness to openly share and gather feedback, what you need to do is essentially make everyone feel like they are a part of the same environment.
+Promoting that kind of openness helps everyone feel connected through peer-to-peer feedback.
 The constant flow of information is a defining characteristic of a healthy feedback culture.

 Sharing the same values and practices is also a vital factor in building any sustainable culture.
 In terms of feedback, there are several key components to it.
 Feedback needs to be honest, straight to the point, balanced and fair.
 That way, as a habit, it helps you understand what needs to change or what needs reinforcement.